Azure/iotedge/edge-modules/TransactableModuleSample/README.md

 This section shows steps to create a new transactable Edge module offer.
 For the private preview, the offer *must be live* to be deployable to an Edge device.
 To hide the offer from the public, ensure that each *plan* you create is hidden.

-1. If you haven't done so, email edgetransactablemodulespreview@service.microsoft.com your seller ID.
-Wait for a positive confirmation before proceeding.
 1. Visit [Partner Center - Commercial Marketplace Overview](https://partner.microsoft.com/en-us/dashboard/commercial-marketplace/overview)
-1. Click **+ New offer** and select **IoT Edge module**
-1. Give the new offer a descriptive name and alias, then click **Create**
+1. Select the offer that you created earlier during for prerequisites.
+Only the allow-listed offer can have transactable plans.
-1. In the refreshed page, click **Plan overview** and **+ Create new plan**
+1. Click **Plan overview** and **+ Create new plan**
 1. Give the plan a descriptive name and ID, then click **Create**
 1. In **Pricing and availability**, adjust the **available markets**, set your **pricing**. **To minimize any financial impact, please use the smallest possible amount, like $0.01/module/hour.
 Higher pricing without a justification will lead to delay or rejection during certification**.
 1. **Hide** the plan
     ![image](https://user-images.githubusercontent.com/2320572/150000980-ba938e01-cead-4cfe-ad95-234062b3d5f8.png)
 1. Complete the offer configuration as you normally would, including updating description, uploading a picture, setting EULA, and specifying a container image (with the module you prepared in Step 2).
 1. Click **Review and publish**
-1. Under **Notes for certification**, include a message to indicate that "this offer is created for the transactable edge module private preview, please allow list this offer ID to make it transactable".
+1. Under **Notes for certification**, include a message to indicate that "this offer is created for the transactable edge module private preview".
 The certification team will contact us to approve the offer.
 1. Once certification and allow-listing is complete, click **Go live**.
 The offer must be live in order for module deployment to work.

 ## Step 4: Give user "IoT Hub Data Contributor" role